They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 Prior to the dissolution of the Halifax Town AFC, they were a ‘football league’ regular – or a regular member of a club residing within the top four tiers of the English pyramid.

-The Shaymen were founded in 1911, and quickly became a member of the Yorkshire Combination, where they were to go into the first season as unsurprisingly a massive underdog – although they ended up surprising everyone with their results.
-After an impressive 7-1 win over York City, Halifax went on to finish the calendar year on top of the division; this would not go on, however, as they fell off a cliff and finished in seventh.
+The Shaymen were founded in 1911 and quickly became a member of the Yorkshire Combination, where they were to go into the first season as, unsurprisingly, a massive underdog – although they ended up surprising everyone with their results.
+After an impressive 7-1 win over York City, Halifax went on to finish the calendar year on top of the division; this would not go on, however, as their form fell off a cliff, and they finished in seventh.

-It was the cup, however, where they really ruffled some feathers.
-Entering the West Riding Junior Cup as the ‘ultimate underdog,’ they went on to make the final of the competition where they would take on reigning champions Mirfield United – a game they would go on to lose, however, it was an excellent start to an even better story.
+It was in the cup, however, where they really ruffled some feathers.
+Entering the West Riding Junior Cup as the ‘ultimate underdog’, they went on to make the final of the competition, where they would take on reigning champions Mirfield United – a game they would go on to lose; however, it was an excellent start to an even better story.

-As I am writing this, I am starting to find their story very fascinating, and their highs did not stop here as they would go on to host a near unprecedented 36,885 people when they faced giants Tottenham Hotspur in the fifth round of the FA Cup.
+Writing this piece, it is hard not to be gripped by Halifax's tall tale: their highs did not stop here, as they would go on to host a near unprecedented 36,885 people when they faced giants Tottenham Hotspur in the fifth round of the FA Cup.
 From here, however, the light began to fade for the Shay.

 Going Dark